DanRuta/xVA-Synth/README.md

 <img width="100%" src="readme images/github-README.png">

 This is an Electron UI wrapped around a stripped down version of the original Tacotron (implementation by keithito).
 The app serves as a framework, which loads and uses whichever models are given to it.
 As such, the app does nothing by itself, and models need to be installed.
-Models which have a corresponding asset file will be loaded in its respective game/category.
+Models which have a corresponding asset file will be loaded in their respective game/category.
 Anything else gets loaded in the "Other" category.

 ## Why this exists